ceford/cefjdemos-data-jdm-help-en/articles/users/users-options.md

 - **Show title in frontend** Display a title in the frontend Multi-factor Authentication verification page?
 Please note that the title is always displayed in the backend.
-If you need to change the title please override the language key 'COM_USERS_HEADING_MFA' using
+If you need to change the title please override the language key `COM_USERS_HEADING_MFA` using
   Languages: Overrides.
 - **Allowed backend module positions** When displaying the backend Multi-factor Authentication page all modules will be hidden except those in the positions selected here.
-Please note that modules in the 'title' position are always shown: this is required to show the backend page icon and title.
+Please note that modules in the `title` position are always shown: this is required to show the backend page icon and title.
 - **Disable Multi-factor Authentication** Any user who belongs in *any* of the selected user groups will be exempt from Multi-factor